Home > Tours > USA Tours > Southern States Tours > America's Musical Heritage with Extended Stay in New Orleans

 Today, join a 2-hour lunch cruise along the Mississippi River, featuring great jazz and delicious food.
 The remainder of the day is free.
 (B/L)

-TOUR HIGHLIGHT - LEGENDS & LORE: From its headwaters of Minnesota's Lake Itasca to its delta at Louisiana's Gulf of Mexico, the mighty Mississippi River courses through 10 states and 2,350 miles (3782 km) to release more than 4 million gallons of water in the gulf each second.
+TOUR HIGHLIGHT - OLD MAN RIVER: From its headwaters of Minnesota's Lake Itasca to its delta at Louisiana's Gulf of Mexico, the mighty Mississippi River courses through 10 states and 2,350 miles (3782 km) to release more than 4 million gallons of water in the gulf each second.
 The widest spot is 11 miles across, and this legendary river is a vital source of hydroelectric energy and drinking water.
 The Mississippi's rich history and folklore are as deep as the Big Muddy itself - from Old Man River's paddlewheels as the setting of America's first musical, Showboat, to the beloved tales of Mark Twain's mischievous Huckleberry Finn and Tom Sawyer, the Mississippi River is a force of nature, legend, and lore.

 Safe travels until we meet again!